taifeid/Learn-Platform/README.md

 # Learn Portal

 ## idea of project:
  project to show the CRUD oprations in Laravel 9, while the user can browse, edit and delete the course, it is possible to register a new course, choose the preferred instructor and type of course, whether attend or remote.
-Authentication is applied.
+Also allow user to browse articles from third party API's, Authentication is applied.

 ## Demo :